tamasmarkus/step-template-go/README.md

 # Task
 You'll need to create a new step to your own GitHub account by modifying this repository.
 The step's main functionality will be to download a json file from an url, store it in a temporary directory, unmarshal it, and log out the received object.

+*To complete this task you'll need Ubuntu or OSX, if you have a windows machine you can install Ubuntu in VirtualBox, or if you follow 5. and 6. steps below then you can test it on bitrise.io as well.*

 1. Fork this repository to your GitHub account.
 2. Wire in a new input: `download_url`
   * You can find an input already wired in (`step.yml/example_step_input`) in this repository.